mehdidm/bank-check-verification/README.md

 - **clahe**: Whether to apply CLAHE for contrast enhancement
 - **denoise**: Whether to apply denoising

+### Configuring the Region Detection Model

+The region detection model can be configured by modifying the `config/detection_params.json` file.
+The `model` parameter in the `default` section controls the selection of the region detection method.

+Users can choose between the following options:

+-   `dynamic`: Uses the dynamic region detection method based on computer vision techniques.
+-   `yolov5`: Uses the YOLOv5 object detection model.
+-   `yolov8`: Uses the YOLOv8 object detection model.
+-   `faster_rcnn`: Uses the Faster R-CNN object detection model.
+-   `efficientdet`: Uses the EfficientDet object detection model.

+**Example:**

+To use the YOLOv8 model, modify the `config/detection_params.json` file as follows:

+- **clahe**: Whether to apply CLAHE for contrast enhancement
+- **denoise**: Whether to apply denoising

 ## Advanced Usage

 ### Programmatic API